How to Bleed Yamaha Grizzly 700 Brakes

 Step 3.
 Top off the reservoir with brake fluid.

-NOTE: Throughout this process, make sure you keep pouring more fluid in the top as you move brake fluid through the system.
-This is especially true if you use a fluid extractor, which pulls fluid through the system quickly.
+NOTE: Throughout this process, keep pouring more fluid in the top as you move brake fluid through the system, especially if you use a fluid extractor, which pulls fluid through the system quickly.

 Step 4.
 Remove the black rubber dust cap covering the bleed valve, which is located down at the right front caliper.